Editorial Policies

 OAI-PMH

-The Journal of Applied Nursing and Health (JANH) Supports the OAI Metadata Harvesting Protocol (OAI-PMH Version 2.0) as an Organization committed to the broader dissemination of knowledge.
+The Journal of Applied Nursing and Health (JANH) supports the OAI Metadata Harvesting Protocol (OAI-PMH Version 2.0) as an Organization committed to the broader dissemination of knowledge.
 The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is used to govern the collection of metadata descriptions and enables other archives to access the JANH database.
-Open Archives Initiative has developed the protocol to ensure interoperability standards to ease and promote broader and more efficient dissemination of information within the scientific community.
+Open Archives Initiative has developed a protocol to ensure interoperability standards to ease and promote broader and more efficient dissemination of information within the scientific community.
 Metadata for the published articles is available via our interface at

 https://janh.candle.or.id/index.php/janh/oai?verb=ListRecords&metadataPrefix=oai_dc